bchoi13/CyberProjects/FIle Integrity Monitor/README.md

 Contributions and feedback are welcome!
 If you encounter issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this script as needed.

-Author: [Brian Choi]

-Contact: [bchoi13@gmail.com]